drmatoi/minecraft/README.md

 # Android Minecraft Server Host - Termux
-A script for Termux that makes it possible to host a Minecraft server via your Android phone. -  Hannes Scheuring
+A script for Termux that makes it possible to host a Minecraft server via your Android phone. -
 ## INSTALLATION [Termux]

 * `pkg install git`